Documentation

 "ist.js version {{ version }} built on {{ built }}"

-directive allows rendering a section of template repeatedly for each
+@each directive allows rendering a section of template repeatedly for each

 element of an array.
 For every iteration, the rendering context is switched to